minershive/hiveon-kb/hiveon-asic-firmware/general/asic_faq.md

 The temperature above 90 degrees is undesirable.
 80-90 degrees is an optimal working temperature.
 The temperature limit after which the alert comes in Hive OS is set to 85 degrees by default.
 You can change this limit as you wish by clicking on the thermometer icon.

 **Please note that by raising this limit, you do everything at your own risk!
 Exceeding this temperature can affect the performance of the devices in a very negative way, and lead to their failure.**

+You can also use the command `sed -i 's/min-fan-temp=80/min-fan-temp=XX/ /config/config.conf`, where ХХ is your temperature.
+The main thing is to specify at least 70 degrees.
+Lower temperatures should be avoided.

 #### What is the reason for the zero temperature of the chips and the reboot?
 Most likely, the matter is in ASIC hardware malfunction.
 Perhaps the temperature sensor has failed or one of the boards has become unusable.
 Try disabling the malfunctioning board.